cdleveille/bun-bundle/README.md

 A lightweight module bundler wrapping [Bun.build](https://bun.sh/docs/bundler)

+Designed to bundle client-side code for the browser.
+Capable of:

+-   Building multiple entrypoints (including a service worker)
+-   Copying folders and files from the source directory to the output directory
+-   Dynamically injecting `<script>` and `<link>` tags into an `index.html` file in the output folder for each of the .js and .css files in the build output
+-   All the other native features of [Bun.build](https://bun.sh/docs/bundler)

 To use, install the `bun-bundle` package, then import `BunBundle` and call its `build` function with the desired config options.

 ```